ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 If you are stuck with a problem in Python, online resources are so plentiful that is often enough to just type "How do I do _X_ in Python", into a search engine - the first few results often will contain your answer.
 (And often the top link is a StackOverflow question asked by someone with the same or very similar problem to you.

 In the domain of science, the Scientific Python community is just as well established.
-You may have already heard of Python packages like Numpy (Numerical Python), SciPy (Scientific Python), as well as other tools like Pandas, matplotlib, and others.
+You may have already heard of Python packages like `numpy` (Numerical Python), `scipy` (Scientific Python), as well as other tools like `pandas`, `matplotlib`, and others.
 Many of these tools were developed by scientists to share something back to the Python community, and they have now grown and become almost _de facto_ standard tools within the scientific programming community.

 <a name="installing"></a>